Cocos Malays: Religion

-Most of the Cocos Malays follow the Sunni branch of Islam.
+In the 2021 Australian census, 65.6% of the population of the Cocos (Keeling) Islands reported Islam as their religion, while 14.0% reported no religion and 3.5% identified as Catholic or Anglican; a further 15.3% did not state a religion.

 Dress code

 The Cocos Malays have their own dress code — Baju Kebaya for the women and Baju Melayu for the men.
 Baju Kebaya consists of a loose tunic (which refers to a long collarless shirt with a short neckline that is pinned together with a brooch) and is worn over a skirt or sarong.
 Baju Melayu is a loose shirt (either with a collar with three or more buttons or collarless with a neckline).
 The Baju Kebaya and Baju Melayu of the Cocos are indistinct of the attire of typical Malay.
-The dress of the community are believed to be a blend from several cultures: the Javanese, the Scottish, and the English.
+The dress of the community is believed to be a blend of several cultures: the Javanese, the Scottish, and the English.

 Language

-Cocos Malays have their own language variety, which is being called Basa Pulu Kokos.
-It is considered rough and unsophisticated because of the use of slang in it and the constant change in word meanings.
+Cocos Malays have their own language variety, which is called Basa Pulu Kokos.
 The language is predominantly Betawi Malay, a Jakarta creole mix of Malay and Indonesian (as well as Javanese, Sundanese in which the Betawi language derived from) with local pronunciation and elements of English and Scots being mixed in.